Why is someone on your website?

 Or, perhaps, the better question is…Why do you have a website?

 That may seem like an obvious answer.

 But environmental organizations today face some new challenges when creating or updating websites.

-The main obstacle arises from the shifting importance of today’s website.
+The main obstacle arises from the shifting, fluid importance of today’s website.
 And, equally important, the shifting expectations of readers who actually make it to your website.